BolajiAyodeji/bolajiayodeji.com/content/how-to-compile-your-c-code-in-visual-studio-code.md

 > > A compiler is a special program that processes statements written in a particular programming language like C++ and turns them into machine language or "code" that a computer's processor uses.

 I actually wrote this article because I had a C++ assignment which required using a compiler.
-As usual everyone was using [CodeBlocks IDE](http://www.codeblocks.org/) and [Visual Studio IDE](https://visualstudio.microsoft.com/).
+As usual, everyone was using the [CodeBlocks IDE](http://www.codeblocks.org/) and [Visual Studio IDE](https://visualstudio.microsoft.com/).
 But I was already used to Visual Studio Code for all my programming stuff.

 I then set out to find a way of compiling C++ directly inside my own VsCode Editor and hence this article :).

-In this article I'll show you how to setup your compiler in VsCode and at the end give you some links to some of the best C++ resources.
+In this article, I'll show you how to set up your compiler in VsCode and at the end give you some links to some of the best C++ resources.

 ![](https://media0.giphy.com/media/3o7TKUM3IgJBX2as9O/giphy.gif)